chrisgaineslabs/machine-learning-api/README.md

-Please Star and Watch this repo for updates including connecting to AWS environment, installing Kubernetes, connecting application to a custom machine learning algorithm, having infrastucture as code with dependencies installed, and using circleci to deploy to a production environment.
+Please Star and Watch this repo for updates including connecting to AWS environment, installing Kubernetes, connecting application to a custom machine learning algorithm, having infrastructure as code with dependencies installed, and using circleci to deploy to a production environment.